This article may contain compensated links. Please read the disclosure for more info.

-What happened musically during the Classical era had a huge impact on the development and the rising popularity of the new instrument; The Piano Forte.
+What happened musically during the Classical era had a big impact on the development and the rising popularity of the Pianoforte.

 Some important developments were:

-piano, or "Hammerklavier" as he preferred to call it, just couldn't
+But not only that, Beethoven craved contrasts, louder sounds, and the Fortepiano, or "Hammerklavier" as he preferred to call it, just couldn't handle it.

-It is said that when Beethoven no longer could hear he took off the legs of the piano and put his ear close to the piano on the floor to at least be able to hear the vibrations of the tones...
+It is said that when Beethoven no longer could hear, he took off the legs of the piano.
+He put his ear close to the piano as he sat on the floor to at least hear the vibrations of the tones.

-The piano works of Beethoven show us how the range of the piano keyboard kept expanding, since his last piano compositions have a range about six octaves.
-(The range of a modern piano is 7 1/2 octaves.)
+The piano works of Beethoven show us how the range of the piano keyboard kept expanding since his last piano compositions were composed with a range of about six octaves.

-One of his sonatas (Piano Sonata no. 7 in D, op.
-10, no. 3) is actually written with a range that is both higher and lower than what existed on most keyboards at that time!
+Some of his sonatas have a suggested range that is higher and lower than what existed on most keyboards at that time!
 Talk about a visionary!
-(And frustrating for a pianist of that time- should he whistle or sing those missing notes :P ?)